 Founded in 1950, Associated Builders and Contractors (ABC) is a national construction industry trade association representing more than 21,000 members.
 Founded on the merit shop philosophy, ABC and its 69 chapters help members develop people, win work and deliver that work safely, ethically, profitably and for the betterment of the communities in which ABC and its members work.
 Visit us at www.abc.org.

-The Regulatory Affairs Assistant will report directly to the Senior Director of Policy, Government Affairs.
+The Regulatory Affairs Assistant will report directly to the Sr. Director of Policy, Government Affairs.
 The assistant is responsible for the day-to-day administration of the Construction Legal Rights Foundation.
 In addition, the position supports efforts of ABC–particularly the Government Affairs department–which includes monitoring and researching federal regulatory issues, attending congressional hearings, updating the government affairs section of ABC’s website and other similar responsibilities as needed.

 DESCRIPTION OF DUTIES